This post may contain affiliate links. For more info please read our disclosure.

 We Are Never Meeting In Real Life

-Samantha Irby’s We Are Never Meeting In Real Life is a like a dramatic comedy in written form as she talks about her frustrating childhood to her current adulting hardships.
+Samantha Irby’s We Are Never Meeting In Real Life is like a dramatic comedy in written form as she talks about her frustrating childhood to her current adulting hardships.
 This black book covers her funny sexual encounters, evolving friendships, and her expectancy of unavoidable truths.
-Overall this will be a fun read as Irby is definitely one of the best African American writers out there providing us with comedy and literature.
+Overall this will be a fun read as Irby is definitely one of the most popular famous black authors for our generation as she perfectly blends comedy and literature.

 This Is Just My Face